How to Integrate Marketing Compliance into Every Area of Creative Production

 What Does Marketing Compliance Mean in 2019 and Beyond?

 Complying to changing FTC and GDPR regulations for multi-channel advertising is just the tip of the iceberg for a strong marketing compliance program.
 More importantly, marketing compliance encompasses the full internal capacity that a marketing or brand team has to comply using the systems, processes, and tools it has in place for the campaign planning, content production, and distribution and content delivery steps of a marketing campaign.
 Just as importantly, this capacity also extends to the actions of any brand or advertising partners coordinating campaign promotions.
 Definition of Marketing Compliance Yet, despite being architects of complex digital advertising campaigns, many creative teams still put up with project feedback methods that are typically problematic for auditing: email, hard copy printouts, sticky notes, etc. Using a paper trail to manage the creative process is inefficient to say the least.
+Try some of our new free generators today:

 This One, Not That One